 Should kids under 14 play contact sports?

 Should homeschoolers be allowed on publish school sports teams?

 Should heading the ball be banned in youth soccer?

-After the research is complete and the teams are set, students will prepare their notes for the debate using the Debate Challenge Note Organizer (included in download).
-Remind students that they will want all of their notes with though during the time of the debate.
+After the research is complete and the teams are set, students will prepare their notes for the debate using the Debate Challenge Note Organizer (included in the download).
+Remind students that they will want all of their notes with them when the debate takes place.
 Their notes should include: